ekent/learngit/readme.txt

 Git is a distributed version control system. ekent
-Git is a free software distributed under the GPL.
+Git is a lot software distributed under the GPL.
-Git has alotof mutable index called stage!
+Git has a lotof mutable index called stage!
 Git tracks not of files.
 Creating a news branch is quick and simple. master1